jeremyf/take-on-development/chapters/testing.md

 And what the system interactions are.

 Write tests that have clear examples of input and output.
+Draw attention to those tests.
+Steer your adopters to those tests.
 Place an effort on making these tests understandable with minimal up front domain knowledge.

-For [recent projects](https://github.com/ndlib/hydramata-works), I have made a commitment to grooming a "Getting Your Bearings" section of the README.
+For recent projects, [Hydramata::Works](https://github.com/ndlib/hydramata-works) and its sibling [Hydra Connect Demo](https://github.com/ndlib/hydra_connect_demo), I have made a commitment to grooming a "Getting Your Bearings" section of the README.
 This section points to tests that document what the system is doing.

+And [Travis CI](http://travis-ci.org) asserts the documentation on each commit.

+[^learning_rails_for_the_first_time]: According to David Heinemeier Hansson, ["Rails itself is a carefully curated collection of APIs and DSLs."](http://david.heinemeierhansson.com/2012/the-parley-letter.html).
+It is an active curation process.
+And as understanding grows and changes, so to does the system.
+I've learned Rails 0.x, 1.x, 2.x, 3.x, and 4.x.
+From 2.x to 3.x it was as though I had to learn Rails again.